 Configuring the Basics

 Once that the WordPress activity log plugin is installed, there are a few basic configuration settings that you need to review and configure in order to ensure the plugin meets your requirements.
-These settings are listed below.
+Unless you have used the startup wizard to configure your plugin, you should consider configuring the below:

 Activity log retention settings: By default the plugin only keeps 5,000 events in the WordPress activity log.
 You can configure the data retention period of the WordPress activity log based on time or number of alerts.